-Table 2-1 lists the general hierarchy of data sources dose reconstructors should employ for external dose reconstruction.
+Table 2-1 (excerpted from OCAS-IG-001 [NIOSH 2007]) lists the general hierarchy of data sources dose reconstructors should employ for external dose reconstruction.
 Personal dosimeter results are typically the most accurate assessment of a worker's dose.
-In general, recorded dose data from a personal dosimeter should be used whenever possible, and these data are given priority over personal monitors, survey data, or source term data.
+In general, recorded dose data from a personal dosimeter [i.e., film badge or thermoluminescent dosimeter (TLD)] should be used whenever possible, and these data are given priority over personal monitors [i.e., pocket ionization chamber (PIC)], survey data, or source term data.
 The adequacy and completeness of the dosimeter data should be described in the site profile in terms of potential limitations in technology, calibration, workplace radiation fields, and administrative practices.